20 Common Travel Scams and How You Can Avoid Them

 In many large cities across the globe, thieves hunt from the shadows.
 They are armed with countless travel scams to take your money.
 These travel tips help you avoid them.

-Quite similar to a lion, stalking its prey on the Serengeti, thieves aim to blend into their surroundings while staring intently at their next victimThey’re waiting to catch them with their travel scams.
-The good news is that, akin to lions hunting for weakened gazelles, travelers can avoid being robbed by being aware of their surroundings.
+Like a lion stalking its prey on the Serengeti, thieves aim to blend into their surroundings while staring intently at their next victimThey’re waiting to catch them with their travel scams.
+The good news is that akin to lions hunting for weakened gazelles, travelers can avoid being robbed by being aware of their surroundings.
 Thieves are willing to take risks, but they also calculate those risks.

-Crooked opportunists take many shapes and forms and while your time abroad will probably be spent incident-free, it is vital to be prepared.
+Crooked opportunists take many shapes and forms, and while your time abroad will probably be incident-free, it is vital to be prepared.

 How to Avoid Travel Scams